DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforesheetrename_event.md

 ### Description

-@short: fires before a sheet is renamed
+@short: Fires before a sheet is renamed

 ### Usage